triton-inference-server/tensorflow_backend/README.md

 [here](https://github.com/triton-inference-server/server/blob/main/docs/model_configuration.md#auto-generated-model-configuration).

-However, in Graphdef format, models do not carry sufficient metadata and hence Triton can not generate model configuration for them.
+However, in Graphdef format, models do not carry sufficient metadata and hence Triton cannot generate model configuration for them.
 As a result, config.pbtxt must be provided for such models explicitly.

 Tensorflow backend can complete the following fields in model configuration: